Shopping Cart

 Why we Ferment in Oak Barrels

 As far as we can tell, Gutsy is the only company in Australia that uses wood or oak barrels to ferment our sauerkraut and kimchi.
 Most other companies use plastic "barrels" and a few use stainless steel.
 Ever since we started, way back in 2013 we've been fermenting in oak barrels.
-We love our oak barrels, but they are pretty had to work with.
+We love our oak barrels, but they are pretty hard to work with.
 They're heavy, they need constant readjusting, and they only have a certain life span before they fall apart.
 But the benefits far outweigh the downsides:

 1.Flavour Depth and Complexity